Keeping it Together: Interleaved Kirigami Extension Assembly: Extended Assembly

 \section{Extended Assembly}

 We start with the honeycomb lattice and its dual lattice, the triangular lattice.
-As in lattice {\sl kirigami} \cite{paper1}, which follows the prescription so elegantly revealed in \cite{sadoc}, we create a dislocation in the lattice by introducing a disclination pair.
-Cutting $\pi/3$ from one hexagon and combining two hexagons, each with $5\pi/6$ removed creates a pentagon-heptagaon pair, a $\tilde{5}$-$\tilde{7}$ dipole (here and throughout, the tilde refers to the fact that these are defects on the dual lattice).
-The parallel mountain and valley folds that create topography can be oriented at any angle with respect to the cuts.
-When creating a plateau, as in Fig.\ \ref{fig:basicmotif}, we restrict ourselves for the moment, to regular, convex polygons.
-The discrete version of the Gauss-Bonnet theorem ({\sl i.e.}, geometry) requires that the cone angles add to $5\pi/3$.
-Calling the interior angle of the polygon $\alpha$ and the angle between the cut and the fold $\beta$, we have $\alpha+2\beta=5\pi/3$.
+As in lattice {\sl kirigami} \cite{paper1}, which follows the insights so elegantly revealed in \cite{sadoc}, we create a dislocation in the lattice by introducing a disclination pair. { The parallel mountain and valley folds that create topography can be oriented at any angle with respect to the cuts.
+As shown in Fig.\ \ref{fig:basicmotif}, we label the interior angle of the polygon $\alpha$ and the angle between the cut and the fold $\beta$.
+Cutting $\alpha=\pi/3$ from one hexagon and combining two hexagons, each with $5\pi/6$ removed, creates a pentagon-heptagaon pair, a $\tilde{5}$-$\tilde{7}$ dipole (here and throughout, the tilde refers to the fact that these are defects on the dual lattice).
+The vector \textit{\textbf{l}} points from the dislocation to its anti-dislocation in each pair and \textit{\textbf{b}} is the Burgers vector of the dislocation.} {In contrast with previous lattice \textsl{kirigami} motifs, where \textit{\textbf{l}} and \textit{\textbf{b}} are parallel or perpendicular, here the two vectors are at $\pi/3$ with respect to each other.
+Additionally, no material is removed along Burgers vector or the disinclination dipole.} When creating a plateau, as in Fig.\ \ref{fig:basicmotif}, we restrict ourselves for the moment, to regular, convex polygons.
+The discrete version of the Gauss-Bonnet theorem ({\sl i.e.}, geometry) requires that the cone angles add to $5\pi/3$ (here we have $\alpha+2\beta=5\pi/3$).
 For a single plateau, this does not constrain us.
 However, since we eventually consider periodic arrays, we require that the polygons respect the underlying lattice symmetry to preserve the intrinsic geometry of the lattice and dual lattice.
-It follows that $\alpha=\pi/3$ or $2\pi/3$ and so $\beta=2\pi/3$ or $\pi/2$, respectively.
-The latter gives us the ``classic'' vertical walls and the former corresponds to new, tilted walls, with angle $\sin^{-1}(1/3)\approx 19.47^\circ$ from the vertical.
-In general, for an isolated ``$\tilde 5$-butte'' with an internal angle $\alpha$, the sidewalls make an angle $\theta=\sin^{-1}[\tan(\pi/3-\alpha/2)\tan(\alpha/2)]$ with the vertical and so, in principle, we can consider buttes with interior angle up to $5\pi/6$ with inward tilting sidewalls.
-If we wanted angles larger than $\alpha=\pi$ we can accomodate them by inverting the structure -- that is, by putting a $\tilde 7$ defect on the top and a $\tilde 5$ on the bottom of the sidewall corners.
+It follows that $\alpha=\pi/3$ or $2\pi/3$ and so $\beta=2\pi/3$ or $\pi/2$, respectively. {The latter gives us the ``classic'' vertical walls in Fig.\ \ref{fig:unitflat}b and the former corresponds to new, tilted walls, with angle $\theta=\sin^{-1}(1/3)\approx 19.47^\circ$ from the vertical.} In general, for an isolated ``$\tilde 5$-butte'' with an internal angle $\alpha$, the sidewalls make an angle $\theta=\sin^{-1}[\tan(\pi/3-\alpha/2)\tan(\alpha/2)]$ with the vertical and so, in principle, we can consider buttes with interior angle up to $5\pi/6$ with inward tilting sidewalls.
+If we wanted angles larger than $\alpha=\pi$ we can accommodate them by inverting the structure -- that is, by putting a $\tilde 7$ defect on the top and a $\tilde 5$ on the bottom of the sidewall corners.